Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

         - Added new train_test_split() function using Sklearn to provide a more robust Training for the Model during advanced_prediction_method.
         - Added guards for MLP backward to prevent exploding gradient.
         - Modified LSTM calibrate(), and derive_bins_from_data() function to match the newer train_test_split() samples shape.
+        - Added guards for NaN that might appear in Transformer forward method from corrupted/empty input indices.

      - Note: if you want to see the Changelog history of the library Older versions consider visiting this link:
        - PyPi history: https://pypi.org/project/AbstractIntegratedModule/#history